mlbonniec/MMM-Coinbase/README.md

         config: {
             apiKey: "YOUR API KEY", // the key previously copied
             apiSecret: "YOUR API SECRET KEY",
-            currencies: ["BTC"] // list of currencies
+            wallet: ["BTC"], // list of currencies
             icons: true, // currently only Ethereum and Bitcoin supported
-            labels: false  // shows currency labels (e.g. BTC, ETH and so on) }
+            label: false  // shows currency labels (e.g. BTC, ETH and so on) }
 }
 ```